 According to The Davey Institute, the research and development division of The Davey Tree Expert Company privacy trees give you the best of both worlds.
 Your clients can have fresh, green landscaping but still create some screening so that they don’t feel on view every time they’re outside.

 Of course, trees won’t give instant screening power like fences.
+They'll need some time to grow.
 That’s why your clients are likely to be interested in fast-growing varieties.

 What trees make a good choice for privacy?